starkinfra/sdk-dotnet/README.md

 ### Query PixChargebacks

-You can query multiple reversal requests according to filters.
+You can query multiple Pix chargebacks according to filters.

 ```c#
 using System;